-There is a lot to be thankful for.
-It’s true every year, but this year especially.
+I am thankful for so many things.
+It’s true every year, but this one especially.

 A year ago, I would have never imagined what I would have done and what I’d currently be doing.
 It wasn’t even in the realm of possibility.